TL;DR

 21. But Don’t Ask for Too Many Details

-22. Use Mobile-friendly Form Elements
+22. Use Mobile-Friendly Form Elements

 23. Reduce Your Landing Page Size